 When assessing learning outcomes, teachers should follow the principles of objectivity, transparency, impartiality, mutual respect and benevolence.

-The methods applied to the assessment of learning achievements shall be based on clearly formulated criteria allowing to correctly and reliably reflect the level of knowledge, abilities and skills achieved by the student during (subject) studies.
-Assessment criteria shall demonstrate how the level of student’s acquired knowledge and skills corresponds to the intended learning outcomes defined by the study programme.
+The methods applied to the assessment of learning outcomes shall be based on clearly formulated criteria allowing to correctly and reliably reflect the level of knowledge, abilities and skills achieved by the student during (subject) studies.
+Assessment criteria shall demonstrate how the level of student’s acquired knowledge and skills correspond to the intended learning outcomes defined by the study programme.

 Students shall be given the opportunity to discuss with the teachers/assessors all the aspects of their studies, including their assessments.
-An appeal concerning the assessment process or assessment grade shall be submitted and considered in the procedure established by a higher education institution.
+An appeal concerning the assessment process or assessment grade shall be submitted and considered following the procedure established by a higher education institution.

 Individual assessments of students’ study subjects shall not be made public.